-It should be noted that the district's tax levy contributes only 5% of our total revenues or \$2,088,835 with the STAR program.
+It should be noted that the district's tax levy contributes only 5% of our total revenues or \$1,988,982 with the STAR program.
 Our District has always made a strong effort to keep taxes at a reasonable level.
-In the 2019-20 year, the tax levy will remain unchanged.
+In the 2020-21 year, the tax levy was reduced 4.5%.
 The District remained within the 2% tax cap and residents will be eligible for the tax freeze incentives issued by NYS.